Skip to content

 Flags Runtime

 The runtime API is the day-to-day SDK experience.
-Flags are created via the Console UI or management API.
-The runtime declares typed flag handles in code, evaluates them locally using JSON Logic, and reacts to changes in real time via WebSocket.
+Flags are created via the Console UI or the management API.
+The runtime declares typed flag handles in code, evaluates them locally with JSON Logic, and reacts to definition changes in real time over WebSocket.

 Declare Flag Handles

-Flag handles are local declarations that map a flag key to a typed default.
-They do NOT create flags on the server.
-The code-level default represents "what should this code path do if smplkit is unreachable?" — typically the safe/conservative value.
+Flag handles are local declarations that map a flag id to a typed default.
+They do not create flags on the server.
+The code-level default is what should be served if smplkit is unreachable or the flag does not exist — typically the safe / conservative value.

 python